sedera logo

 Wellness Visit None

-Preventive Immunizations Pediatric Only; Annual Flu Shot for all ages
+Preventive Immunizations Yes, youth immunizations (ages 0-18); Annual flu shot for all ages

-Mental Health Up to $750 per need (after IUA)
+Mental Health Up to $750 per need, with a maximum of $750 per year

 Need Processing Method Cost Sharing Account